 Season one of Himouto!
 Umaru-chan was one that I found rather amusing.
 An anime series based on the manga of the same name, the series follows high school girl, Umaru, who appears to be the definition of perfect with her stunning good looks, exceptional grades, and multiple talents.
 That is, until she returns home, where she resides with her older brother, Taihei.
 In an instant, Umaru reverts into a lazy, messy, layabout who depends on her brother for almost everything.

-The series is wacky and does not possess any ounce of substance other than to provide amusement and humour to viewers.
+The series is wacky, somewhat ridiculous and aims to provide amusement and humour to viewers.
 Himouto!
-Umaru-chan is unlike any other anime I’ve seen and is certainly one which was meant to be played in the background or watched while attempting to wind down after a long hard day.
+Umaru-chan is unlike any other anime I’ve seen in a long while, being the perfect watch for a lazy afternoon or while attempting to wind down after a long, hard day.

-The entire anime is filled with Umaru’s various personalities and we watch on as she deals with daily life through these personalities.
+The entire anime is filled with Umaru’s various personalities and we watch on as she deals with daily life through each one.
 Watching Umaru turn into a lazy monster at home who does nothing but play video games, eat junk and be a spoiled little brat can be both entertaining and frustrating.
-I, personally, couldn’t stand watching Umaru roll about all over her home and scream endlessly until her brother gives in to her demands.
-There were many moments where I wished I could throw the remote at the TV as a way to deal with my frustrations with Umaru’s character.
+I, personally, wasn’t exactly taken with watching Umaru roll about all over her home and scream endlessly until her brother gives in to her demands.
+As an older sibling myself, there were several moments where I wished I could grab Taihei by the collar and shake some sense into him.

 The dynamic between Taihei and Umaru is one of the aspects of the anime which gives it its charm.
 Despite being a spoilt brat at home, Umaru does have some decent character traits, which earns her some good friends.
 The struggle to maintain her secret as a layabout from her friends becomes another aspect of the anime that is bizarrely entertaining.